 Jackie Robinson became the first African American to play in the Major Leagues on April 15, 1947, when he took the field in the top of the first inning against the Boston Braves.
-When Robinson took his spot at first base, he broke baseball’s 50-year-old color barrier, which not only made him an icon to those fighting for racial equality, but also a target for those who sought to fight against it.
+When Robinson took his spot at first base, he broke baseball’s six-decade-long color barrier, which not only made him an icon to those fighting for racial equality, but also a target for those who sought to fight against it.
 Jackie’s poise and strength—both on and off the field—are why we still honor him today.

 Jackie Robinson took on racial discrimination all his life.

 Robinson’s narrative doesn’t begin and end with that one April afternoon in Boston.
 His legacy was built as both an athlete and an activist over the course of his entire life.

 In 1938, at Pasadena Junior College, he wasn’t just breaking records on the field (including the school record in the broad jump, which was previously held by his 1936 Olympic medal-winning brother, Mack).
 He was also standing up for the rights of his friends, as evidenced by his January 1938 arrest after speaking out when he felt the police were unlawfully holding an African American friend of his.

 After Pasadena, he enrolled at the University of California Los Angeles (UCLA), where he became the first athlete in school history to letter in four sports (track and field, football, basketball and baseball).
 Jackie left UCLA after the 1940 football season, just shy of graduation.
 After a couple of seasons playing semi-pro football—the NFL wouldn’t be integrated until 1946, when Jackie’s UCLA teammate, Kenny Washington, signed with the Los Angeles Rams—Jackie was drafted into the United States Army.